sdsdkkk/sdsdkkk.github.io/_posts/2020-07-03-exponential-distribution.markdown

 layout: content
 title: "Exponential Distribution"
 date: 2020-07-03 00:00:00
-description: Understanding how the cumulative density function is constructed
+description: Understanding how the cumulative distribution function is constructed
 ---

 According to [this note](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781119197096.app03) from the book [Advanced Analytical Models](https://www.amazon.com/Advanced-Analytical-Models-Applications-Accord/dp/047017921X) by Johnathan Mun, the exponential distribution is used to describe events recurring at random points in time while the Weibull distribution is used to describe time to failure in reliability studies.
 In this case, both distributions are commonly used for predicting the reliability of a system by measuring the time to failure.